p-grant/data_analysis_portfolio/Study_Projects/Data_Science.md

 ## Business
 A business task is the question or problem data analysis answers for business.

+A business model is a description of the way a business conducts their business and makes money.

+An organization's business model is tied to its identity or reason to be.
+### Business Metrics
 ROI, or Return on Investment is essentially a formula designed using metrics that let a business know how well an investment is doing.
 - Made up of two metrics, the net profit over a period of time and the cost of investment.